• Skip to primary navigation

 For thin and crispy cookies, make sure to use softened (not melted) butter, and press the dough balls slightly before baking.

-The store-bought Tate’s Bake Shop Chocolate Chip Cookies do not contain pecans.
-Therefore, it’s fine to omit them from this recipe.
+The store-bought Tate's Bake Shop Chocolate Chip Cookies do not contain pecans, so omitting them from this recipe is fine.

 Store the cookies in an airtight container at room temperature.
 They should stay fresh for up to 1 week.